jinwoojimmy/CAU-ImageLab2018/daily_report2.md

 ## About

-The report contains studies, discussion and notes based on research performed in Image Lab, Chung-Ang University at 2018 summer.
+The report contains studies, discussion and notes based on research performed in Image Lab, Chung-Ang University at 2018 September to October.

 ## Goals